A cute Bull Terrier recalls his life with various owners.

 “Beware of the dog that thinks!”

 Have you ever wondered what your pet is thinking?
 I often do.
-This sardonic French black comedy answers what pet owners have asked themselves from the beginning of times.
-And, trust me, after watching this movie, you may say to yourself, “why did I ask?”
+This French black comedy answers what pet owners have asked themselves from the beginning of times.
+And, trust me, after watching this movie, you may say to yourself, “Why did I ask?”

-Imagine Benji or Beethoven being directed by Billy Wilder (The Apartment) and you’ll get an idea of how the movie operates.
-Cynical irony saturates the film, so this is the perfect movie for viewers who find dog movies too cute, too sentimental — don’t let the adorable dog deceive you, this is a naughty film through and through.
+Imagine Benji being directed by Alexander Payne (Sideways) and you’ll get an idea of how the movie operates.
+Brutal cynicism saturates the film, so this is the perfect movie for viewers who find dog movies too cute, too sentimental — don’t let the adorable dog deceive you, this is a naughty film through and through.

-The title character is a scene-stealer (actor Maxime Leroux provides the dog’s voice).
-I don’t know where they found him, but he’s irresistible (a nihilist Benji!) — even when he behaves badly, you are always on his side.
+The title character is a scene-stealer — actor Maxime Leroux provides the dog’s voice.
+I don’t know where they found the dog, but he’s irresistible (a nihilist Benji!) — even when he behaves badly, you are always on his side.
 And kudos to director Boivin for eliciting a great performance from the canine — the human actors just can’t compete!